 Make the entire room shake with powerful sound

-The Sonos Playbar is a bit older, but it's immensely powerful in terms of sound quality for your home entertainment setup.
+The Sonos Playbar is a bit older and harder to find at this point, but it's immensely powerful in terms of sound quality for your home entertainment setup.
 The powerful drivers will make the room shake with sound, and it works in both flat and upright positions without ever having audio distortion.
 The larger size may require the soundbar to be mounted if there isn't enough room.